jbeeko/TypeUp/README.md

 >
 ```

-This is a very simple example (a larger example is [here](#Appendix-I-Larger-Example)), and tooling support is rudimentatary but the power using FSharp as a data definition language can be seen.
+This was a very simple example (a larger example is [here](#Appendix-I-Larger-Example)), and tooling support is rudimentatary but the power using FSharp as a data definition language can be seen.
 For example a misnamed field results in
 ```
 Error in Ln: 7 Col: 1
 Cty: Vancouver